Database Advisor performance recommendations for single and pooled databases

 Azure SQL Database learns and adapts with your application.
 For single and pooled databases, SQL Database has a number of database advisors that provide customized recommendations that enable you to maximize the performance of your SQL databases.
-The SQL Database Advisor provides recommendations for creating and dropping indexes, parameterizing queries, and fixing schema issues.
-The advisor assesses performance by analyzing your SQL database's usage history.
-The recommendations that are best suited for running your database’s typical workload are recommended.
+Your performance is continuously assessed by analyzing your SQL Database usage history.
+The recommendations that are provided are based on a database unique workload pattern and help improve its performance.